morousg/CUDALearning/CUDAMemPatterns/README.md

 - The rest of the operations, in this case sumation for all cases.
 - An optional final operation, in case we want (in this case we want, to compute the variance).

 How we pass this information to the kernel?
-We could use an struct, where we have the two first operations, and a number that represents the index of the device memory pointer where we want this result to be written.
+We could use an struct, where we have the two first operations, and a number that represents the index of the device memory pointer where we want this result to be written (we could add a flag to indicate if we operate on the mask or on the source data, a different solution should be implemented when using ROI).
 We could pass an indefinite number of this structs, using variadic templates.
 Another struct called something like "nary_operation", would contain an operator that takes the output vector, and operates on the previously generated results, to generate any number of results stored on the same output vector.

+Using this strategy, we can do a normal reduction, min, max, compute variance, others, or all of them at the same time, executing the optimized memory pattern, only once.

+Quite different strategies should be applied to reduce columns or rows, or to reduce blobs defined by several ROI's.

 ## Results